Gunfight at Santa Rosa mall Friday endangers shoppers, but no injuries reported

 Anyone who witnessed the incident or has information about it should contact Officer Dane Schindler at 707-543-3600, ext.
 8518.
 The SRPD case number is #21-6300.

-The incident follows a recent wave of shootings that began toward the end of May and four have occurred at parks: Dutch Flohr Park, Comstock Park, Andy Lopez Unity Park and, most recently, Bayer Park & Gardens.
+The incident follows a recent wave of shootings that began toward the end of May.
+Four have occurred at parks: Dutch Flohr Park, Comstock Park, Andy Lopez Unity Park and, most recently, Bayer Park & Gardens.

 You can reach Staff Writer Dan Taylor at dan.taylor@pressdemocrat.com or 707-521-5243.
 On Twitter @danarts.